idmt-odoll/sheep_detection_in_UAV_images/README.md

 # Sheep Detection in UAV images
 This is the official repo for the paper [**Comparison of Object Detection Algorithms for Livestock Monitoring of Sheep in UAV images**](https://github.com/idmt-odoll/sheep_detection_in_UAV_images/Comparison_of_Object_Detection_Algorithms_for_Livestock_Monitoring_of_Sheep_in_UAV_images.pdf) which will be presented on the 3rd Internation Workshop [Camera traps, AI, and Ecology](https://inf-cv.uni-jena.de/camtrap-ws/), 7th - 8th September 2023 in Jena, Germany.

-Content will be added until/after the presentation at the workshop.
+<font color="red">Currently only the YOLO detectors are included.
+The remaining detectors from the TensorFlow detection API will be added soon.</font>

 In this work, various publicly available general object detectors were tested for the task of detecting sheep in UAV images.
 Therefore, these detectors were transfer-learned on the same dataset of sheep using their respective standard configuration provided in the associated official repo.
-The following is a guide to transfer-learn the object detectors to reproduce the results of this paper.
+The following are instructions to transfer-learn the object detectors to reproduce the results of this paper.

 NOTES: